flightaware/mongotcl/README.md

 Cursor Methods
 ---

-* $cursor init
+* $cursor init $namespace

 Initialize or reinitialize a cursor.

-Cursors are automatically initialized upon creation.
+* $cursor next

+Move the cursor to the next row.

+* $cursor to_list

+Return the bson object of the current row as a list.

 * $cursor set_query $bson